TABLE-Foreign investors sold Japan stocks last week

 The MOF's capital flows data can be found in English at: link.reuters.com/syk43s

-The MOF's portfolio flows data can be found in English at: link.reuters.com/tyk43s (Reporting by Tokyo Markets Team; Editing by Paul Tait)
+The MOF's portfolio flows data can be found in English at: link.reuters.com/tyk43s (Reporting by Tokyo Markets Team; Editing by Himani Sarkar)

+* Caesars Entertainment Corporation and Caesars Acquisition Company announce amendment to merger agreement